garrandall/popular-music-data/tracks/the-christmas-song--chestnuts-roasting-on-an-open-fire--christina-aguilera.md

   start_date: '2000-01-08'
 ---

-Ooh, hmm, oh yeah
+Oh, hm, oh yeah
 Chestnuts roasting on an open fire
 Jack Frost nipping at your nose
 Yuletide carols being sung by a choir
 And folks dressed up like Eskimos